jdrury/newsflash/README.md

 **[Newsflash](newsflash.herokuapp.com)** is a visual representation of the news-cycle.

 ##### How It Works
-Newsflash pulls breaking news from the [The New York Times newswire](http://nyti.ms/PkaWYK) and translates it into entities (similar to keywords) with [AlchemyAPI](http://www.alchemyapi.com/).
+Newsflash pulls breaking news from the *The New York Times* [newswire](http://nyti.ms/PkaWYK) and translates it into entities (similar to keywords) with [AlchemyAPI](http://www.alchemyapi.com/).
 Each entity is compared to the [Twitter stream](https://dev.twitter.com/).
-When Newsflash finds a tweet which contains an entity, it uses [socket.io](http://socket.io/) to populate a [D3](http://d3js.org/) treemap with the respective hashtags.
+When Newsflash finds a tweet with an entity, it uses [socket.io](http://socket.io/) to populate a [D3](http://d3js.org/) treemap with the respective hashtags.

 #####v0.1 Twitter Firehouse
 + Wire up connection to Twitter firehose.